Cluster-Randomized Trials with Cross-Cluster Interference: Setup

 \subsection{Spatial Interference}

-Under the usual partial interference setup, $Y_i(\bm{d})=Y_i(\bm{d}')$ for all $\bm{d},\bm{d}'\in\{0,1\}^n$ such that $d_j=d_j'$ for all units $j$ in $i$'s cluster.
-That is, $i$'s potential outcome does not depend on treatments assigned to units in other clusters.
-In practice, CRTs typically partition the region into contiguous clusters, so while the assumption may be reasonable for units in cluster interiors, it is often implausible for units near cluster boundaries.

-We dispense with the restriction of no interference at the boundary by considering a model of spatial interference under which spillovers decay with geographic distance.
-This captures the implicit assumption in fried-egg designs that units in cluster interiors, being relatively far from other clusters, experience less contamination.

-We first formally specify the metric space in which units are located.
-The leading example of interest is $\R^2$, but our results apply to a more general ``Ahlfors-regular'' space, augmented with an additional boundary condition.
-Recall from \eqref{rnbhd} the definition of the $r$-neighborhood $\N(i,r)$.
+The primary metric space of interest is $\R^2$, but our results apply to a more general ``Ahlfors-regular'' space, augmented with a boundary condition.
+Define the {\em $r$-neighborhood} of unit $i$

-\begin{assump}[Metric Space] There exist constants $C,d>0$ and a positive sequence $\{\xi_n\}_{n\in\mathbb{N}}$ such that $\xi_n = o(n)$, $\xi_n^{-1} = O(1)$, and the following hold. (a) For any $n\in\mathbb{N}$, $i\in\N_n$, and $r>0$, $\min\{C^{-1} \xi_n r^d, n\} \leq \abs{\N(i,r)} \leq \max\{C \xi_n r^d, 1\}$. (b) $d\geq 1$, and $\max_{i\in\N_n} \abs{\N(i,r+1) \backslash \N(i,r)} \leq C\max\{\xi_n r^{d-1},1\}$ for any $r>0$. \end{assump}
+\begin{assump}[Metric Space] There exist constants $C,d>0$ and a positive sequence $\{\xi_n\}_{n\in\mathbb{N}}$ such that $1 \precsim \xi_n \prec n$ and the following hold. (a) For any $n\in\mathbb{N}$, $i\in\N_n$, and $r>0$, $\min\{C^{-1} \xi_n r^d, n\} \leq \abs{\N(i,r)} \leq \max\{C \xi_n r^d, 1\}$. (b) $d\geq 1$, and $\max_{i\in\N_n} \abs{\N(i,r+1) \backslash \N(i,r)} \leq C\max\{\xi_n r^{d-1},1\}$ for any $r>0$. \end{assump}

-The spatial dimension is $d$, and $\xi_n$ is a measure of density (units per unit volume).
-The dependence on $\xi_n$ is new to this paper relative to the prior spatial interference literature and accommodates applications with dense regions such as \cite{sur2009cluster}.

-First consider the most common {\em increasing-domain} case in which $\xi_n = 1$ for all $n$.
-Then part (a) says that the number of units in an $r$-neighborhood is of the same order $r^d$ as the neighborhood's volume.
-This defines a $(C,d)$-finite Ahlfors-regular space, the same metric space studied by \cite{cao2022inference}.
+The constant $d$ represents the spatial dimension and $\xi_n$ a measure of density (units per unit volume).
+The dependence on $\xi_n$ is new to this paper relative to prior work on spatial interference and accommodates applications with denser regions.
+To understand the assumption, consider the standard {\em increasing-domain} case in which $\xi_n = 1$ for all $n$.
+Part (a) says that the number of units in an $r$-neighborhood is the same order $r^d$ as the neighborhood's volume.
+This defines a $(C,d)$-finite Ahlfors-regular space, the same metric space studied by \cite{cao2024inference}.
 The boundary condition in part (b) is new relative to their setup, but both (b) and the upper bound in (a) are satisfied if $\X=\R^d$ under the usual increasing-domain assumption that units are minimally separated in space \citep[][Lemma A.1]{jenish2009central}.